 How are you, boy?

-Tzen peered at his wristwatch, the handles reaching as eagerly as he was for 6 pm, the mark of the end of his shift.
+Tzen peered at his wristwatch, the hands reaching as eagerly as he was for 6 pm, the mark of the end of his shift.
 All he had to do now, was hand his patients over to the ones left behind to slog and slave till the coming morning.

 ‘Bed 3 needs to be looked at again at night.
 Make sure his Blood Pressure is stable.
 Bed 35 needs his sugar corrected.
 Medical hasn’t shown up.
 The surgeons are worried his knee replacement won’t happen tomorrow.
 Oh, and please make sure Bed 22’s hand is alright.
 She was in a lot of pain even after removing her cast.
 If she’s better tomorrow, we’ll have to apply a new one.
 Any questions?’ he asked with one foot out the door.